 The Dingo is lean with no fat layer weighing between 15 and 20 kilos (33-44 lbs).
 They are mostly ginger in colour with various white markings, while in forested areas the fur can be a darker tan to black.
 In other words it can also be black and tan.
 During late autumn the Dingo can grow a second thicker coat for warmth which usually sheds by mid to late spring.

 Dingo Reclining with elbows crossed

-The wide head together with its long, narrow ribcage prevents the dog from squeezing into very small nooks and crannies when hunting.
-The Dingo also has the ability to flex usually fairly static joints to both straight and acute angles, sets it apart to most of our domestic dogs.
+When hunting the wide head prevents the dog from squeezing into small nooks and crannies that are so small the dog would be in danger of the dog not being able to reverse out of again.
+Yet its long long, narrow ribcage combined with its usually static joints gives it the ability to flex to straight and acute angles that would be unusual in most of our domestic dogs.
 For example, the Dingo pictured is comfortably lying with its elbows crossed!

 Variations in the Dingo

 Indigenous to the entire Australian continent, the Dingo had to hunt to survive in Australia's various ecosystems.
 Although all the same species, the Dingo has adapted in coat and general build according the whether or not it lives in the following habitats: